imarc/handbook/strategy.markdown

 Deliverables
 :	A competitive analysis should culminate in specific recommendations for the project, as part of the [Discovery Report](#discoveryreport).
 Occasionally, a dedicated findings report is created for this component.

+Time Req
+: 16–32 hours, depending on breadth and depth

 Typically we look for patterns and best practices among:

 + **Content:**  Who is it written for, and why?
 How do they persuade visitor?
 What is the style?